-5 Concluding Discussion
+5. Concluding discussion

-A practical system exists for solving a very large, global-scale, oceanographic least-squares problem using the method of Lagrange multipliers.
-The methodology relies heavily on automatic differentiation (AD) tools now specially constructed for use with oceanic general circulation models (GCMs).
-When written in the finite, discrete form required by computers, most of the interesting and challenging mathematical issues are side-stepped.
+A practical system exists for solving a very large, globalscale, oceanographic least-squares problem using the method of Lagrange multipliers.
+The methodology relies heavily on automatic differentiation (AD) tools specially constructed for use with oceanic general circulation models (GCMs).
+When written in the finite, discrete form required by computers, most of the interesting and challenging mathematical issues are sidestepped.
 Many of the issues in practice are oceanographic rather than mathematical, and focus on the error covariances of a multiplicity of data types.

 Where is this effort going?
 ECCO and related projects are developing in several directions.
 Understanding of the data errors and acquisition of new data types is ongoing, and likely will never be completed; it is an asymptotic process.
-AD tools (http://www-unix.mcs.anl.gov/-OpenAD) are under development in a number of places, directed at greater efficiency, an opensource, and new computer languages; see Naumann et al. (2006).
-Model errors of certain types can be eliminated by augmenting the control vector by uncertain model elements, e.g., as Losch and Heimbach (2006) did for bottom topography.
-The quest for greater model resolution (see Menemenlis et al., 2005) continues; this too, is likely an asymptotic process, as is the search for rules for parameterizing the indefinitely present sub-gridscale motions.
+AD tools (http://www-unix.mcs.anl.gov/OpenAD) are under development in a number of places, directed at greater efficiency, an open-source, and new computer languages; see [35,52].
+Model errors of certain types can be eliminated by augmenting the control vector by uncertain model elements, e.g., as Losch and Heimbach [28] did for bottom topography.
+The quest for greater model resolution (see [33]) continues; this too, is likely an asymptotic process, as is the search for rules for parameterizing the indefinitely present sub-gridscale motions.
 At bottom, of course, the purpose of all of this effort is to understand the ocean and the practical implications of that understanding.
-As one example of that use, Fig. 4 displays the estimated mass, heat and salt fluxes in the North Atlantic across 26°N as a function of time from the least-squares fit (Wunsch and Heimbach, 2006).
-This result is part of the ongoing debate over whether the North Atlantic circulation is undergoing some kind of important shift.
-Another example of the application of the results is in picking apart the heat and freshwater contributors to global sealevel rise (Wunsch, Ponte, and Heimbach, 2006).
+As one example of that use, Fig. 4 displays the estimated mass, heat and salt fluxes in the North Atlantic across 26°N as a function of time from the least-squares fit [56].
+This result is part of the continuing debate over whether the North Atlantic circulation is undergoing some kind of important shift.
+Another example of the application of the results is in picking